etiennepinchon/magixjs-npm/README.md

 ## Create your first project:

-> magix create demo
+> magixjs create demo

 > > Magix: Project created successfully.

 > cd orb-demo

-> magix launch
+> magixjs launch

 ## Create production version of your project
 ## (Will create copy of your project that will be minified and optimized)

-> magix clean
+> magixjs clean

-> magix build production
+> magixjs build production

 # About magix projects